Master of Christian Studies

 CH 501 History of Global Christianity

-9 credits in Theology (TH) or Christian History (CH)
+9 credits in Theology (THEO) or Christian History (CH)

 Pastoral Theology Studies (3 credits)